 Dunbar is a somewhat small city located in the state of West Virginia.
 With a population of 7,205 people and four constituent neighborhoods, Dunbar is the 18th largest community in West Virginia.

 Dunbar is a decidedly white-collar city, with fully 87.95% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Dunbar is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Dunbar who work in office and administrative support (21.17%), sales jobs (13.71%), and management occupations (7.61%).

 Also of interest is that Dunbar has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Dunbar are slightly better educated than the national average of 21.84% for all cities and towns, with 24.87% of adults in Dunbar having a bachelor's degree or advanced degree.
+The education level of Dunbar citizens is a little higher than the average for US cities and towns: 24.87% of adults in Dunbar have at least a bachelor's degree.

 The per capita income in Dunbar in 2010 was $26,788, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $107,152 for a family of four.
 However, Dunbar contains both very wealthy and poor people as well.

 Dunbar is a somewhat ethnically-diverse city.
 The people who call Dunbar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunbar residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dunbar include English, Irish, German, Italian, and French.